Nursing Accelerated (Bachelor of Science in Nursing)

 Other Programs Available

 Well-educated nurses are in high demand.
 As a bachelor’s prepared nurse, you’ll be presented with a myriad of career opportunities.
-More than 97% of our students have a job by graduation and Creighton College of Nursing graduates earn an average annual salary of $48,000.

 The Bureau of Labor Statistics Occupational Outlook Handbook projects a 26% increase in nursing positions created through 2020, reflecting more than 712,000 new nurse positions.
 Only 3 out of 5 nurses work in hospitals.
 Nurses also work in schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities, community health, government and social service agencies, and research.